aburrell/lstid_processing/docs/examples/ex_dmsp_peak_plot.rst

 ===========================================

 This example recreates Figure 13 from the manuscript this repository supports.
-It uses the model run loaded in :ref:`ex-load`
+It uses the model run loaded in :ref:`ex-load`.

 ::

    import datetime as dt
    import numpy as np
    import lstid_processing.model as lsmod